 The interview came as Austrian authorities began constructing an anti-refugee barrier across the Brenner Pass along the country's border with Italy.

 "What you have got in the EU is the lack of a central government.
 In fact, they decided at one stage that they were going to take refugees and now they are pushing them back and they have got a new deal with Turkey.
-But the refuges are still coming anyway," Donnelly said.
+But the refugees are still coming anyway," Donnelly said.

 Separately, he remained cautiously optimistic about an agreement clinched between the EU and Ankara to return "irregular migrants" from Greece to Turkey; the document came into force on April 4.